Get to know Sister Callista Roy’s biography and Adaptation Model of Nursing in this study guide for nursing theories.

 Major Concepts of the Adaptation Model

-The following are the major concepts of Callista Roy’s Adaptation Model including the definition of the nursing metaparadigm as defined by the theory.
+The following are Callista Roy’s Adaptation Model’s major concepts, including the definition of the nursing metaparadigm as defined by the theory.

 “Human systems have thinking and feeling capacities, rooted in consciousness and meaning, by which they adjust effectively to changes in the environment and, in turn, affect the environment.”